bucharest-gold/perf-quest/README.md

 };
 ```

-- Copy Makefile.example from the root directory and change for your needs.
+- Copy Makefile.example from the root directory, rename it to Makefile and change for your needs.
 - Type `make` inside your test case directory.
 - Add the test case on Makefile located on project root directory.
 - To run all the tests type `make` from project root directory.